 Our ‘keep-me’ glass containers come from our friends, Le Parfait.
 Founded in early 1930s in Reims, France, Le Parfait are rooted in tradition and are big fans of doing things the old fashioned way.
 We’re hoping to get our hands on bamboo containers as an alternative in the future too.

 - Will storing these items in this way affect their shelf life?

 - What’s the use-by date of my Club Zero product?

-- The process for preparing and packing Club Zero products has required (and will continue to require) us to offer a new service that goes above and beyond our usual way of doing things.
-There’s a huge amount of work going on behind-the-scenes from washing and refilling your pots to delivering them to your door.
-The membership fee will contribute to the cost of keeping enough VIPs in circulation, fitting out Veg HQ with the washing and packing kit, and for the additional time needed to do all this.
+The process for preparing and packing Club Zero products has required (and will continue to require) us to offer a new service that goes above and beyond our usual way of doing things.
+There’s a huge amount of work going on behind-the-scenes, from washing and refilling your pots to delivering them to your door.
+There’s a small increase factored into the prices of our Club Zero products, to contribute to the cost of keeping our Pots and Pouches in circulation.